HeartsBRL/hearts_navigation/README.md

 * Building Opencv with CUDA on source
 * Building Realsense SDK on source (this was tested on the platform which is described in the **hardware**.
-* Building image transport and cv bridge ros package from source.

 ## Requirements